 Central East Austin in Travis County, Texas — The American South (West South Central)

-Topics and series.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, Mexican-American • War, Texas Independence.
-In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.
-A significant historical month for this entry is March 1943.
+Topics.
+This historical marker is listed in these topic lists: Churches & Religion • Education.
+A significant historical month for this entry is January 1876.

 Location.
-30° 15.935′ N, 97° 43.638′ W. Marker is in Austin, Texas, in Travis County.
+30° 15.99′ N, 97° 43.637′ W. Marker is in Austin, Texas, in Travis County.
 It is in Central East Austin.
-Marker can be reached from Navasota Street north of East 7th Street, on the right when traveling north.
-The marker is in the Texas State Cemetery.
+Marker is at the intersection of East 9th Street and Navasota Street, on the right when traveling west on East 9th Street.
 Touch for map.
-Marker is at or near this postal address: 909 Navasota Street, Austin TX 78701, United States of America.
+Marker is at or near this postal address: 1212 E 9th St, Austin TX 78702, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on February 1, 2023.
-It was originally submitted on January 6, 2010, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 1,038 times since then and 12 times this year.
-Photos: 1. submitted on January 6, 2010, by Keith Peterson of Cedar Park, Texas.
-2. submitted on October 30, 2016, by Richard Denney of Austin, Texas. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on January 18, 2010, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 875 times since then and 55 times this year.
+Photos: 1, 2. submitted on January 18, 2010, by Keith Peterson of Cedar Park, Texas. • Kevin W. was the editor who published this page.